 I'm an adjunct professor in the Department of Psychiatry & Behavioral Sciences at Stanford.
 The long range goal of my neuroscience research is to understand how the brain constructs perception, how different brains do so differently, and how this matters for society.
 To that end, my four main research prongs involve sensory substitution, time perception, synesthesia, and neurolaw.
 Please see publications for our latest research results.
 Funding for our previous research has come from NIH, NSF, DHHS, DARPA, Guggenheim Foundation, and several private foundations.

-I'm the co-founder and Chief Scientific Officer of NeoSensory, a company which translates the unhearable and unseeable into the realm of the felt.
+I'm the co-founder and CEO of NeoSensory, a company which translates the unhearable and unseeable into the realm of the felt.
 See my TED talk for more about that.
-And watch Season 2 (episode 7) of Westworld to see our technology featured.
+And watch Season 2 (episode 7) of Westworld to see our technology featured there.

 Public understanding of science is a passion of mine, and to that end I created and presented The Brain, an international 6-hour television series and companion book.
 In this series, I pose a simple question from a neuroscientist's point of view: what does it mean to be human?
 I additionally write for the New York Times, Discover Magazine,Atlantic, The Week, Slate, Wired, New Scientist, and others.
 I speak often on National Public Radio and BBC to discuss what's new and important in science.